What is The Debt Snowball Method for paying off debt?

 How Does It Work?

-This method works best when you stop using credit altogether.
+The debt snowball method for paying off debt works best when you stop using credit altogether.
 A critical element to this debt management strategy is making sure you pay more than the minimum payments each month.
 This will help you to really make a dent in those debts.
 Don’t worry though, we have a lot of ideas that can help you on our debt free tips blog.
 Consider this method as one of the most well known credit management strategies.

 Where Do We Start?